-So let’s talk volume.
+Let’s talk volume.
 This seems to be every girl’s most serious hair dilemma.
-Hairstylists everywhere are constantly being asked the same questions…How do I create body in my hair without it feeling sticky?
-How can I ensure my style will last all day AND all night?
-And how am I supposed to know what product to use for what?
+Hairstylists everywhere are constantly being asked the same questions: How do I create volume in my hair?
+Which products will help my style will last all day and all night?
+And how am I supposed to know the order of product application?

-“This is great for women with fine to medium textured hair (or even thicker hair if you really need the extra hold).
-The spray is applied to the hair pre-blowdry to help amp up a blowout and help achieve extra shape.
+“This is great for women with fine to medium textured hair (or even thicker hair if you really need the extra hold),” Harry says.
+“The spray is applied to the hair pre-blowdry to help amp up a blowout and help achieve extra shape.
 It basically allows you to develop extra definition and the hair reacts better to holding the shape.
 I like Bumble and bumble Thickening Spray.”

-“Amazing on all hair types and can be used in multiple ways.
-It’s applied to dry hair.
-To start, it sucks up oil and extends life to day-old or multiple days-old hair.
+“Dry shampoo is amazing on all hair types and can be used in multiple ways,” Harry notes.
+“To start, it sucks up oil and extends the life of day-old hair.
 It also helps add lift, specifically at the roots.
-I would recommend it for women with finer hair as other styling products sometimes can leave a residue which can make hair look greasy.
-I like Klorane’s dry shampoo but depending on whether you’re a blonde or a brunette you should test out the formula.
+I would recommend it for women with finer hair as other styling products sometimes can leave a residue that can make hair look greasy.
+I like Klorane Dry Shampoo.
+Depending on whether you’re a blonde or a brunette, you should test out the formula.
 Some formulas can read very white on dark hair.”

 “This is also applied to dry hair.
-This helps hair achieve body and a messy, lived in texture.
-Think models off duty or that sexy bed head.
-It’s a great tool, again, for women with finer hair to get body and texture for hair that otherwise looks limp, straight and boring.
+This helps hair achieve body and a messy, lived-in texture,” Harry says of texturizing spray.
+“Think models off duty or that sexy bedhead.
+It’s a great tool, again, for women with finer hair to get body and texture for hair that otherwise looks limp, straight, and boring.
 My favorite is from Serge Normant.”